March 2025 Self-Storage Update: UK & Europe

 UNITED KINGDOM

-The UK self-storage continues its expansion, with prices up 3.4% YoY, driven by high housing costs, small living spaces, and e-commerce growth.
-While over 60% of the market comprises single operators, larger operators are entering as they recognize strong investment potential.
-For example, the planned sale of Access Self Storage (60 locations) has drawn bids from Aermont Capital, TPG Incl, and Shurgard, reflecting rising institutional interest.
-Operators are also scaling to meet demand.
-Storage Giant Ltd. is adding 11 new locations in North Wals and North West England, while Cuboid is expanding into traditional self-storage.
-As more prominent players grow their footprint and institutional capital flows in, the UK remains one of Europe’s most competitive and investible self-storage markets.
+UK self-storage continues its expansion, with prices up 3.4% YoY, fueled by high housing costs, compact living spaces, and the surge in e-commerce.
+While single operators still dominate over 60% of the market, larger players are gaining momentum, drawn by strong investment potential.
+For example, the planned sale of Access Self Storage (60 locations) has drawn bids from Aermont Capital, TPG Inc., and Shurgard, underscoring the increasing appeal of the sector to institutional investors.
+At the same time, operators are scaling rapidly to meet demand – Storage Giant Ltd. is adding 11 new locations across North Wales and North West England, while Cuboid is expanding its traditional self-storage offering into new container types.
+As institutional capital accelerates and established operators expand their footprint, the UK remains one of Europe’s most dynamic and investible self-storage markets.

 GERMANY

 Germany’s self-storage market is also expanding, fueled by urbanization, rising incomes, small business expansion, and increasing public awareness.
 Supply is growing as companies like Sirius Real Estate, a leading owner/operator of business parks in the UK and Germany, integrates self-storage into its growth strategies, developing new facilities in Berlin and repurposing existing sites to meet demand.
-Despite rising competition, rates have increased over 10% in the past year, underscoring strong market fundamentals.
+Even with increasing competition, rates have risen over 10% in the past year, highlighting strong market fundamentals.

 FRANCE

-France’s self-storage market is expanding, with key urban centers like Paris, Lyon, and Marseille seeing rate increases from 1.4% (Marseille) to over 9% (Paris), despite new supply entering the market.
-However, with over 20,000 square meters of development in the pipeline, additional inventory could start to put pressure on pricing.
-Meanwhile, institutional investment is accelerating, as larger players like PGIM Real Estate and Pithos Capital expand their footprint, securing six assets with a strong acquisition pipeline.
-With rising investor interest and significant market potential, self-storage in France is becoming a key alternative asset for those seeking portfolio diversification.
+France’s self-storage market continues to grow, with key urban centers like Paris, Lyon, and Marseille experiencing rate increases from 1.4% in Marseille to over 9% in Paris, even as new supply enters the market.
+With over 20,000 square meters of development in the pipeline, additional inventory could begin to impact pricing.
+At the same time, institutional investment is accelerating as larger players like PGIM Real Estate and Pithos Capital expand their footprint, securing six assets and building a strong acquisition pipeline.
+As investor interest grows and market potential evolves, self-storage in France becomes an increasingly prominent part of the real estate sector.

 SPAIN

-Price trends in Spain have been mixed, with urban demand in Madrid and Barcelona driving growth, while seasonal tourism fluctuation and rising supply have caused localized price softness in some areas.
-Urbanization, smaller living spaces, and housing affordability challenges continue to fuel demand, particularly in Madrid and Barcelona, where flexible storage solutions are increasingly needed.
+Price trends in Spain have been mixed, with urban demand in Madrid and Barcelona driving YoY growth exceeding 5%, while seasonal tourism fluctuation and rising supply have led to localized pricing shifts in some areas.
+The ongoing trends of urbanization, smaller living spaces, and housing affordability challenges continue to drive the need for flexible storage solutions.

 NETHERLANDS